 While MCT is often used for patients with cancer, it can be beneficial for anyone hoping to find the silver lining of grief.
 “MCT helps people see life through a paradoxical lens—life is full of suffering and also filled with blessings,” says psychologist and MCT researcher, Paul Wong.

 Wong explains that love and pain coexist, and every relationship ending brings an opportunity for a new beginning.
 Similar to Existential Psychotherapy, MCT helps people find purpose by cultivating awareness and appreciation for the present moment, and one’s ability to connect and engage with the world around them.
 “Healing of grief is complete when we develop a new normal and integrate the loss into the larger narrative for the present and the future,” Wong says.

-If you’re dealing with: Childhood Trauma
+If you’re struggling with: Childhood Trauma

-Consider: Expressive Arts Therapy or EMDR
+You might consider: Expressive Arts Therapy or EMDR

 Expressive Arts Therapy

 Childhood trauma like physical, sexual, and emotional abuse can leave lasting scars.
 As a result, adult survivors of trauma may struggle with trusting others, regulating upsetting emotions, and forming close bonds.
 While most types of therapy rely on talking to bring about healing, in some instances, discussing traumatic memories can activate one’s nervous system, pushing the body into fight-or-flight mode, which can heighten the intensity of one’s distress.

 However, Expressive Arts Therapy, a form of therapy that integrates art, music, drama, writing, and storytelling uses creative outlets to help heal the mind, body, and spirit.
 “Expressive Arts Therapy can provide a platform for individuals to process difficult personal experiences in a creative format,” says Marissa Robinson, a San Francisco-based psychologist specializing in this form of therapy.